animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The `MappingPdxSerializer` will not serialize any fields or properties that are qualified as being transient, either by using Java’s own `transient` keyword (in the case of class instance fields) or by using the [`@Transient`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Transient.html)
+The `MappingPdxSerializer` will not serialize any fields or properties that are qualified as being transient, either by using Java's own `transient` keyword (in the case of class instance fields) or by using the [`@Transient`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Transient.html)